An experimental proposal to study collapse of the wave function in travelling-wave parametric amplifiers: Model -- lossless case

 We consider the Mach-Zehnder type interferometer depicted in figure \ref{figSetUp}.
-The interferometer is fed by a single photon source (signal) in input $1$ and a travelling-wave parametric amplifier (TWPA) is added to each of its arms.
+The interferometer is fed by a single-photon source (signal) in input $1$ and a travelling-wave parametric amplifier (TWPA) is added to each of its arms.
 Although other realisations of the experiment are conceivable, we argue in the supplementary material why we view this version as optimal (see appendices \ref{appResParamps} and \ref{appNdeg_vs_Deg}).
 The signal enters a hybrid (the microwave analogue to a beam splitter), thereby creating a superposition of $0$ and $1$ photons in each of the arms.
 The excitation in the upper arm of the interferometer can be phase shifted, where we assume that the phase shift accounts for an intended phase shift as well as all unwanted phase shifts due to fabrication imperfections and the non-linear phase shift from the TWPA.
 In the TWPA amplification takes place by a wave mixing interaction.
-Throughout the paper we use TWPAs working by a four-wave mixing ($4$WM) process in a mode which is phase preserving (i.e. the amplification is independent of the pump phase) and non-degenerate (i.e. the pump and the signal are at different frequencies $\omega_{\text{p}}$ and $\omega_{\text{s}}$, respectively).
-We assume the pump to be degenerate (one signal photon is created by destroying two pump photons and by energy conservation this gives rise to an idler at frequency $\omega_{\text{i}}=2\omega_{\text{p}}-\omega_{\text{s}}$).
+Throughout the paper we use TWPAs working by a four-wave mixing ($4$WM) process in a mode which is phase-preserving (i.e. the amplification is independent of the pump phase).
+We assume the pump to be degenerate (one signal photon at frequency $\omega_{\text{s}}$ is created by destroying two pump photons at frequency $\omega_{\text{p}}$ and by energy conservation this gives rise to an idler at frequency $\omega_{\text{i}}=2\omega_{\text{p}}-\omega_{\text{s}}$).
 We also assume that the pump is undepleted (we neglect the decrease of pump photons in the amplification process).
 Finally, we assume that the pump, signal and idler are phase-matched ($2k_{\text{p}}=k_{\text{s}}+k_{\text{i}}$, where $k$ is the wave number including self- and cross-modulation due to the non-linear wave mixing).
 After the TWPA, the excitations from the two arms are brought together using another hybrid and we can study the output radiation in both the signal and idler mode with detectors A and B.\\

 In this section we ignore losses, the effect of which we will discuss in section \ref{secLosses}.
-Under the assumptions assumptions introduced above \cite{LouisellYarivSiegman,Reep2019}
+Under the assumptions introduced above \cite{LouisellYarivSiegman,Reep2019}